MyDomuni

 12 may 2026

-Dr. Srećko Koralija o.p., Director of the DRI and Scientific Coordinator of LIRP, presented the paper “AI, Ethical Burden, and the Lonely Leader: Implications for Human Flourishing at Work” which is the result of ongoing research, with his co-authors Dr. Lisa J. Knowles (Cyberminds Research Institute) and Dr. John D. Rudnick (Thomas More University).
+On this occasion, Dr. Srećko Koralija, O.P., Director of the Domuni Research Institute and Scientific Coordinator of the Laboratory of Intelligence and Pedagogical Research (LIRP), presented a paper entitled: “AI, Ethical Burden, and the Lonely Leader: Implications for Human Flourishing at Work.”
+The paper, resulting from ongoing research conducted with Dr. Lisa J. Knowles (Cyberminds Research Institute) and Dr. John D. Rudnick (Thomas More University), forms part of an interdisciplinary reflection at the intersection of leadership studies, ethics, organizational psychology, and artificial intelligence.